NOTE: eco-friendly is simply a TBS designation for preferred woods that meet the requirements described in the link above.

-The TB-1 series of nestboxes are designed to meet the demands of the Texas environment.
+Our nestboxes are designed to meet the demands of the Texas environment.
 The design plans are sized for Eastern Bluebirds and will accommodate other small cavity nesters.
-The TB-1 nestboxes have a common design concept and vary only slightly based on:

-White pine and cedar have proven to be the most durable in the hostile Texas environment and easy to work with.
-But other wood can be used as long as it is NOT chemically treated to repel insects or resist decay.
-(Wolmanize is the most common of these chemical treatments that should NOT be used.)
-All of the TB-1 nestboxes can include the insulating 2nd roof, which is shown on the TB-1C plan.
+White pine and cedar have proven to be eco-friendly lumber that durable in the hostile Texas environment and easy to work with.
+But other material can be used as long as it is NOT chemically treated to repel insects or resist decay.
+(Wolmanized is the most common of these chemical treatments that should NOT be used.)
+All of the nestboxes can include the insulating 2nd roof, which is shown on the Heatshields tab above.
 This additional roof provides insulation from the severe Texas summer heat and provides additional protection from rain as well.